GEM-benchmark/GEM-metrics/tests/README.md

 Adding tests for a new metric
 -------------

-- To add tests for a new metric, create an instance of the right class (i.e., class corresponding to the metric type) and then _fill in_ the expected (true) results for the test cases in `setUp()`.
+- To add tests for a new metric, create an instance of the right class (i.e., class corresponding to the metric type) and then add the expected (true) results for a few predefined test cases in `setUp()` (like filling in a checklist).
 - Example from [test_meteor.py](test_meteor.py):
 ```py
     def setUp(self):